develprr/metamatic-blog/_posts/2018-12-26-introducing-metamatic-router.markdown

 ## Real Demo of Router in Action

-To understand how to harness the Metamatic Router, the most obvious thing to do is to check out the [Router Demo](https://github.com/develprr/metamatic-router-demo).
+To understand how to harness Metamatic Router, the most obvious thing to do is to check out the [Router Demo](https://github.com/develprr/metamatic-router-demo).
 There is also a hosted version of the example showing the built and deployed [router demo running real time here](https://metamatic-demo.herokuapp.com/router).

 ## Configuring Router

-In addition to including the Metamatic™ Ruter into your *package.json* file there is little to do when getting started with Metamatic™ Router.
+In addition to including Metamatic™ Router into your *package.json* file there is little to do when getting started with Metamatic™ Router.
 First, Connect your apps's main component to Metmatic Router similarly as done in this [example](https://github.com/develprr/metamatic-router-demo/blob/master/src/App.js).

 It requires you to connect the component to router with **connectToRouter** upon mounting: